5-demicube: Related polytopes

 It is a part of a dimensional family of uniform polytopes called demihypercubes for being alternation of the hypercube family.

-There are 23 Uniform 5-polytopes (uniform 5-polytopes) that can be constructed from the D_{5} symmetry of the demipenteract, 8 of which are unique to this family, and 15 are shared within the penteractic family.
+There are 23 uniform 5-polytopes that can be constructed from the D_{5} symmetry of the demipenteract, 8 of which are unique to this family, and 15 are shared within the penteractic family.

 The 5-demicube is third in a dimensional series of semiregular polytopes.
 Each progressive uniform polytope is constructed vertex figure of the previous polytope.
 Thorold Gosset identified this series in 1900 as containing all regular polytope facets, containing all simplexes and orthoplexes (5-simplices and 5-orthoplexes in the case of the 5-demicube).
 In Coxeter's notation the 5-demicube is given the symbol 1_{21}.